wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

 	**Note**: The Source network in this rule is any resource on the FrontEnd subnet, if there will only be one, or a known specific number of web servers, a Network Object resource could be created to be more specific to those exact IP addresses instead of the entire Frontend subnet.

->[AZURE.TIP] This rule uses the service “Any” to make the sample application easier to setup and use, this will also allow ICMPv4 (ping) in a single rule.
+>[AZURE.TIP] This rule uses the service "Any" to make the sample application easier to setup and use, this will also allow ICMPv4 (ping) in a single rule.
 However, this is not a recommended practice.
-The ports and protocols (“Services”) should be narrowed to the minimum possible that allows application operation to reduce the attack surface across this boundary.
+The ports and protocols ("Services") should be narrowed to the minimum possible that allows application operation to reduce the attack surface across this boundary.

 <br />